|

 The structural integration bodywork method, and my

-how this treatment or these stretches can help other practices like
+treatment or these stretches can help other practices like massage,

-massage, chiropractic, acupuncture and even surgery, be perhaps more
+chiropractic, acupuncture and even surgery, be perhaps more effective.

 effective.